 At a few sites across the state, GA AAMP is planning to add new monitoring equipment in which new technologies will be put to use.
-The GA AAMP plans to begin using the Thermo 49iQPS Ozone Calibrators later this year.
-The GA AAMP also plans to begin using a direct NO2 analyzer that uses Cavity Attenuated Phase Shift (CAPS) Spectroscopy to measure True NO2, NO_x, and NO gases.
-In addition, the Ambilabs Nephelometer, which measures ambient air for the presence of particulate matter on a continuous, real-time basis is now operational at the NR-

-GA Tech site.
-The GA AAMP will begin using Met One, Instruments black carbon samplers at the NR-GA Tech and NR-285 sites.
-For the ethylene oxide study, GA AAMP is using the Entech passive samplers with evacuated stainless steel containers to take measurements.
-In addition, GA AAMP is using a Picarro sampler which uses cavity ring-down spectroscopy for continuous ethylene oxide measurements.
-GA AAMP is also planning to incorporate new data logger technologies throughout the network in the coming year.
+The GA AAMP has begun installing using the Thermo 49iQ ozone analyzers, and plans to install Thermo 43iQ SO2 analyzers, and Thermo 48iQTL CO analyzers.
+The GA AAMP will begin using a Met One, Instruments BC-1060 black carbon sampler at the NR-GA Tech site (this sampler was recently installed at the NR-285 site).
+The GA AAMP is also planning to incorporate new Agilaire 8872 data loggers throughout the network in the coming year.
 For more information about technology used in the GA AAMP network, refer to Appendix C.